calnix/stakingPro/test/Test.md

 - split sometime after distribution 1 is created
 - run in parallel to main timeline
 - check claimRewards
+`setRewardsVault`
+- split at T26; d1 starts at T21
+- upgrade to rewardsVaultV2

 ## update NFT multiplier process